A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Experimental

 {\bf Baselines}.
-Here we compared the following $7$ methods, applicable to IRT/MIRT/NCDM prediction heads. \begin{itemize} \item Oracle: Both training and test sets are from the cold subset $\mathcal{C}$, representing the theoretical upper bound on the performance of CDMs in cold-start scenarios. \item Random: Correspondingly, the lower bound of prediction skill is measured by randomly sampling from $\text{Uniform}(0, 1)$ as the student's correct response probability. \item TechCD \cite{gao2023leveraging}: TechCD utilizes graphical relationships between KCs to establish connections between students' practiced and unseen exercises, generating student representations through historical interactions. \item NLP-based: Unlike TechCD, which only uses BERT \cite{devlin2019bert} as a baseline, we further incorporate stronger baselines, including RoBERTa \cite{liu2019roberta} and BGE \cite{xiao2024c}, to provide a more comprehensive evaluation of semantic-based methods, while ensuring fairness in the experimental setup by using the same textual content. \item KCD \cite{dong2025knowledge}: As the current SOTA method, KCD utilizes LLMs for reasoning, transforming textual content and interaction records into prompts to extract information and generate summaries.
-These summaries are mapped to the behavioral space of CDMs and optimized via contrastive loss. \end{itemize} All the experimental details of the baseline approach can be found in Appendix \ref{subsec:Appendix A.2}.
+Here we compared the following $8$ methods, applicable to IRT/MIRT/NCDM prediction heads. \begin{itemize} \item Oracle: In the Oracle approach, training utilizes both the training set and the oracle set, representing the theoretical upper bound on the performance of CDMs in cold-start scenarios. \item Random: The lower bound of prediction skill is measured by sampling from $\text{Uniform}(0, 1)$ as the student’s correct response probability. \item TechCD \cite{gao2023leveraging}: TechCD leverages graphical relationships between KCs to link students' practiced and unseen exercises, creating student representations through historical interactions. \item NLP-based: Unlike TechCD, which only uses BERT as a baseline, we further incorporate stronger baselines, including RoBERTa \cite{liu2019roberta}, BGE \cite{xiao2024c} and Qwen3-Embedding \cite{qwen3embedding}, to provide a more comprehensive evaluation of semantic-based methods, while ensuring fairness in the experimental setup by using the same textual content. \item KCD \cite{dong2025knowledge}: As the current SOTA method, KCD utilizes LLMs for reasoning, transforming textual content and interaction records into prompts to extract information and generate summaries.
+These summaries are mapped to the behavioral space of CDMs and optimized via contrastive loss. \end{itemize} All the experimental details of the baseline approach can be found in Appendix ~\ref{subsec:Appendix A.4}.

-{\bf Metrics and Training Settings}.
-We adopt commonly used metrics, namely the Area Under Curve (AUC), the Prediction Accuracy (ACC), and the Root Mean Square Error (RMSE), to validate the effectiveness of the CDMs.
-For all the metrics, $\uparrow$ represents that a greater value is better, while $\downarrow$ represents the opposite.
-Qwen-Plus was utilized to generate descriptions information for KCs, while Qwen2.5-1.5B-base \cite{yang2024qwen2} serving as the foundation model for our approach.
-Training was conducted using the DeepSpeed \cite{rasley2020deepspeed} framework on $8\times A800$ GPUs, with a maximum of $10$ training epochs.
-The learning rate was set to 0.0001 with a linear scheduler.
+{\bf Metrics and Settings}.
+We adopt AUC, ACC, and RMSE as our evaluation metrics, and report all key hyperparameters involved in the experiments in Appendix \ref{sec:appendix_hyperparameters}.